MicroEJ/VEEPortQualificationTools/tests/event-queue/README.rst

 Troubleshooting
 ===============

 - This testsuite does not work automatically in Simulation.
-You have to manually stop the MicroEJ application by closing the Front panel.
+You have to manually stop the Application by closing the Front panel.
 - See Vee Port Test Suites `documentation <../README.rst>`_.